Perfect and deliciously tasty Cabernet Sauvignon at Domaine de Chevalier. October 2019

 La Mission Haut Brion - fine aromas of pear and peach, crispy and vibrant with excellent acidity and depth, great complexity and balance.
 Splendid for the vintage.
 94p.

 Haut Brion - offered more of everything than LMHB, especially concentration depth and finish.
 96p.

-When we arrived, the workers were cleaning of the equipment after harvest finished few days earlier.
-Seguin's cellarmaster, Xavier, let us taste some samples of 2019, which promised a lot by having lot of sugar and fat tannin.
+When we arrived, the workers were cleaning the equipment after harvest finished a few days earlier.
+Seguin's cellarmaster, Xavier, let us taste some samples of 2019, which promised a lot by having a lot of sugar and fat tannin.
 He told us, that he considered 2019 to be hotter year than 2018 and that Merlot was simply perfect in 2019 while Cabernet Sauvignon slightly less so.
 After losing 100% potential grapes to frost in 2017, they're very happy at Seguin to have another and possibly excellent vintage following 2018, safe in the cellar.

 Domaine de Chevalier

-Me and my friend from Bordeaux, Alex Rychlewski, arrived at very busy time, amid harvest of Cabernet Sauvignon, and spent just a short time with extremely busy Olivier Bernard.
+Me and my friend from Bordeaux, Alex Rychlewski, arrived at a very busy time, amid harvest of Cabernet Sauvignon, and spent just a short time with extremely busy Olivier Bernard.
 He was extremely happy with what he already had in the vats but said that Cabernet Sauvignon would be an "icing on the cake!"
-I remains to be seen and tasted if this vintage here will exceed 2018 and 2016!
+It remains to be seen and tasted if this vintage here will exceed 2018 and 2016!